Investigative Grand Jury FAQ

 What happens at the end of a Grand Jury investigation?

 The Grand Jury may provide a report containing recommendations regarding the subject of its investigation.
-According to court rules, if the Investigative Grand Jury elects to issue a public report, it may present the report to the presiding judge of the judicial district.
-When grand jury reports are made public, they will be accessible to citizens on this website.
+According to court rules, if the Investigative Grand Jury elects to issue a public report, it may present the report to the presiding judge of the judicial district who will determine whether the report may be released.

 Following a Grand Jury investigation, how are reports and recommendations made available to the public?